aiman-al-masoud/deixiscript/src/index.md

 # PLAN

-1. if max duration exceeded, return error!
+1. if max duration exceeded, return error (or return partial plan)!
 2. if goal is already accomplished, return list of steps.
 3. search for steps